Littlehampton Primary School offers students a range of extracurricular activities and specialty programs to broaden their skills and education.

 - Courier Cup competition 3rd place in the district.

-Our Sporting Schools program, conducted by qualified coaches, provides students with sessions in a range of sports, In 2019 the students had gymnastic and tennis sessions followed up with Lacrosse sessions in 2020.
+Our Sporting Schools program, conducted by qualified coaches, provides students with sessions in a range of sports, In 2021 the students had rugby, gymnastics and basketball.

 Students also have access to elite sporting opportunities through the South Australian Primary Schools Amateur Sports Association (SAPSASA).
 This includes participating in events such as the Courier Cup Swimming Carnival, District and State Athletics Day, District and State Cross Country, as well as district and state cricket, football, soccer, netball and softball.